The Explore TV

 Our must-haves are:

-- Diving.
+1. Diving.
 According to our friend Diego, getting his Discover Open Water certification in Cozumel with the folks at Agua Clara Diving has been the best thing that’s ever happened to him.
 We, who are used to diving in some of the best spots on the planet, can confirm that Cozumel as diving destination It’s a great choice.
-They have the largest coral reefs we’ve ever seen, multicolored reef life, crystal-clear waters that make you feel like you’re in a fish tank, turtles and nurse sharks (we always like to see big life too), and if you try it, you won’t regret it.
+They have the biggest coral reefs we’ve ever seen, multicolored marine life, crystal-clear waters that make you feel like you’re in a fish tank, turtles and nurse sharks (we always like to see big animals too), and if you try it, you won’t regret it.

-- Sunsets Bring your camera to photograph them, or let yourself be carried away by the moment and see it in 4K with your own eyes.
+2. Sunsets Bring your camera to photograph them, or let yourself get swept up in the moment and watch it in 4K with your own eyes.
 We recommend the restaurants and bars on the west side of the island while you enjoy a “ojos rojos” (red eyes) cocktail, a michelada, or a margarita.

 Diving: Of course!

-Diving in Cozumel is a spectacle.
+Diving in Cozumel is a sight to behold.
 Get lost in the coral reefs of Cozumel and thank us later 😉.

-We’ve also found the perfect diving club; they give you specialty coffee in the morning before you go out so you can see the little fish wide awake.
+We’ve also found the perfect diving club; they give you specialty coffee in the morning before you go out so you can spot the little fish wide awake.

-They have their own boat, top-notch instructors, and take all the necessary safety precautions.
-They maintain a friendly atmosphere, and the best part?
+They have their own boat, top-notch instructors, and take all the safety precautions seriously.
+They keep things friendly, and the best part?
 They serve delicious tacos to eat between dives.
 You’ll feel like you’re in a dream diving with them; they have everything.
-And the diving in Cozumel is out of this world.
+And diving in Cozumel is out of this world.
 We’ve included a link below with more information about diving in Cozumel.

 Our opinion of Agua Clara Diving